ToomasYang/digits/index.md

 <img src="doc/landing-page.png">

 # Installation
-To install, clone this repository to your desktop, and change the running directory to app, then run "meteor npm run start"
+To install, clone this repository to your desktop, and change the running directory to app, run meteor npm install then run meteor npm run start

 # Add Contacts
 <img src="doc/add-contacts.png">